ozworkz/pneumania-classifier/README.md

 # Pneumania Classifier:
 This is an image classifier attempt to detect pneumania patients by running CNNs on chest X-rays.
 Tensorflow and keras are used as deep learning framework.
-Additionally a Flask server and basic website pages are also added to repo in order to show how to demo a basic DNN model.
+Additionally a Flask server and basic website pages are added to repo in order to show how to host a basic DNN model in case of demo requirement.
 Please read the important notice below before using it for any purposes.

 Two image class sets are used for training:
   1. Normal chest X-rays and